 Transcripts associated with the citric acid (TCA) cycle as well as the catabolism of the branched-chain amino acids (BCAA) (valine, leuceine, and isoleucine) were strongly enriched with negative loadings in adipose tissue (Supp.
 Fig. 3).
 Expression of genes in both pathways (for which there is some overlap) has been previously associated with insulin sensitivity12,29,30, suggesting that heritable variation in regulation of these pathways may influence risk of insulin resistance.

 Looking a the 10 most positively and negatively loaded transcripts from each tissue, it is apparent that transcripts in the adipose tissue had the largest loadings, both positive and negative, of all tissues (Fig. 5A bar plot) This suggests that much of the effect of genetics on body weight and insulin reisistance is mediated through gene expression in adipose tissue.
 The strongest loadings in liver and pancreas were comparable, and those in skeletal muscle were the weakest (Fig. 5A), suggesting that less of the genetic effects were mediated through transcription in skeletal muscle.
 Heritability analysis showed that transcripts with the largest loadings had higher distal heritability than local heritability (Fig. 5A heat map and box plot).
 This pattern contrasts with transcripts nominated by TWAS (Fig. 5B), which tended to have lower loadings, higher local heritability and lower distal heritability.
-Transcripts with the highest local heritability in each tissue (Fig. 5C) had the lowest loadings.
+Transcripts with the highest local heritability in each tissue (Fig. 5C) had the lowest loadings, consistent with our findings above (Fig. 2B)

 We performed a literature search for the genes in each of these groups along with the terms “diabetes”, “obesity”, and the name of the expressing tissue to determine whether any of these genes had previous associations with metabolic disease in the literature (Methods).
 Multiple genes in each group had been previously associated with obesity and diabetes (Fig. 5 bolded gene names).
 Genes with high loadings were most highly enriched for previous literature support.
 They were 2.375 more likely than TWAS hits and 3.8 times more likely than genes with high local heritability to be previously associated with obesity or diabetes.